Skip to Content

 Yes, despite how people jest, environmentalists absolutely do make money.
 Now, how much money you make varies on the job you pick, the location you’re working in, education level, level of experience, and other variables.

-There are several jobs as an environmentalist that will pay you well over $80,000 annually.
-For starters, environmental lawyers, engineers and solar energy consultants usually make above $87,000 per year.
+Several environmental science jobs will pay well over $80,000 annually.
+For starters, environmental lawyers, engineers, and solar energy consultants usually make above $87,000 per year.

 I would suggest googling “environmentalist jobs near me” to see what’s available in your area and how high in demand they are.